petrisch/docs/working-with-nur/tasks.md

 `nur` itself for some examples.

 `nu` commands will use the result of the last line in the command body as the command return value. `nur` will then automatically print the return values of the task.
-The importand thing to understand is that `nu` will see the output of a command as its return value.
+The important thing to understand is that `nu` will see the output of a command as its return value.
 So this is also true for any command output written to stdout, the output of the last line in your command will be used as the command result/output and thus printed by `nur`.
 Any other commands that have been run in your command function